TheRockXu/aifin/README.md

 # aifin
-Some Implementation for Adances In Financial Machine Learning
+Some Implementation for Advances In Financial Machine Learning